Maximize monetization and retention with the top four subscription pricing models for 2023.

 Overlooking a core revenue driver

 Companies spend countless hours improving their product, tweaking their positioning, and acquiring new customers.
-Yet most subscription companies spend precious little time thinking about their pricing.
-We studied over 10,000 blog posts on growth, and found that only one in ten blog posts were about pricing.
+Yet most subscription as a service companies spend precious little time thinking about their pricing.
+We studied over 10,000 blog posts on growth and found that only one in ten blog posts was about pricing.

-But while pricing discussions are often overshadowed by acquisition, pricing is one of the most important levers for revenue growth.
-Data from 512 companies shows that monetization has nearly 2x the impact of acquisition efforts, and a massive 4x the improvement from time spent acquiring more customers.
+But while pricing discussions are often overshadowed by acquisition, higher pricing is one of the most important levers for revenue growth.
+Data from our study of 512 companies shows that monetization has nearly 2x the impact of acquisition efforts and a massive 4x the improvement from time spent acquiring more customers.

 4 types of subscription pricing models

 The four common subscription pricing examples for subscription companies are flat rate, tiered, per-user, and usage-based.
 Each pricing model works best in different situations and scales according to different factors.
 Choosing the right model can make or break your profit margin.

 Fixed pricing stays simple: a single product, a fixed set of features, and a fixed monthly price.